Multi-RIS Aided 3D Secure Precise Wireless Transmission: simulation results and analysis

 Fig. \ref{NT} shows the impact of transmit antenna number on the SR performance.
 Since the transmitter is a $N_r\times N_c$ rectangular antennas array, for convenience we set $N_r=N_c=N_T$ and the total number of antenna is $N_T^2$, and thus Fig. \ref{NT} shows the secrecy rates versus $N_T$.
 Observing Fig. \ref{NT}, with the increasing of the antenna number, the improvement of secrecy rate is not obvious.
 This is due to the fact that transmitting power and the number of reflection path are both fixed, thus increasing the number of transmit antennas can not improve the received confidential signal power significantly.

-In Fig. \ref{MI}, the impact of IRS element number on the SR performance is evaluated.
-Similarly, we set $M_r=M_c=M_I$ and the total number of IRS element is $M_I^2$.
-Note that the performance of non-IRS scheme is independent on $M_I$, thus the curves of non-IRS scheme are neglected.
+In Fig. \ref{MI}, the impact of RIS element number on the SR performance is evaluated.
+Similarly, we set $M_r=M_c=M_I$ and the total number of RIS element is $M_I^2$.
+Note that the performance of non-RIS scheme is independent on $M_I$, thus the curves of non-RIS scheme are neglected.
 The result is different from that in Fig. \ref{NT}.
-It can be seen that, with the increase of the IRS element number, the secrecy rate is improved significantly.
-The reason for this result is that, each IRS element reflects confidential message transmitted from Alice.
-Increasing the number of IRS elements can be regarded as increasing the number of reflection path.
+It can be seen that, with the increase of the RIS element number, the secrecy rate is improved significantly.
+The reason for this result is that, each RIS element reflects confidential message transmitted from Alice.
+Increasing the number of RIS elements can be regarded as increasing the number of reflection path.
 Thus, with the optimal designs of beamforming vector phase shifting, the more the reflection paths, the more confidential message energy can be received by desired users, thus the SR increases.

 In summary, the proposed MSINR scheme can transmit confidential signal securely and precisely, and only a single energy peak yields in the desired location.
 Moreover, the power allocation factor will affect the secrecy rate, and there exists an optimal value.
 Then, the proposed MSR scheme has the optimal secrecy performance, the proposed MSLNR scheme has the low-complexity and a close secrecy performance to the MSR scheme.
-Moreover, the number of Alice's antennas has slight impact on secrecy rate but the number of IRS elements affecting significantly in secrecy rate, namely, with the elements number of IRS increases, the secrecy rate increases.
+Moreover, the number of Alice's antennas has slight impact on secrecy rate but the number of RIS elements affecting significantly in secrecy rate, namely, with the elements number of RIS increases, the secrecy rate increases.